What is Active Recovery?

 Supported by Evidence

-- Temporary reduction in perceived soreness
+- Small reduction in perceived soreness

-Limited or No Evidence
+Limited or Unclear Evidence

-- Faster muscle repair
+- Faster tissue repair

 - Reduced inflammation